velopert/redux-pender/docs/Comparison.md

  - [redux-promise](#redux-promise)
  - [redux-promise-middleware](#redux-promise-middleware)

-All these library tries to solve the similar issue - asynchronous actions.
+Each these library tries to solve the similar issue - asynchronous actions.
 Comparisons among libraries above and redux-pender will be illustrated in this document.

 ### redux-thunk